-Did you know that the tune to America's National Anthem was written by a Gloucester (England) choir boy?
-John Stafford Smith grew into a gifted composer and wrote a rousing tune for his gentlemen's club in London.
+Did you know: that the tune to America's National Anthem was written by a Gloucester (England) choir boy?
+John Stafford Smith sung in Gloucester Cathedral and grew into a gifted composer and wrote a rousing tune for his gentlemen's club in London.
 The Anacreontic Society used John's tune for many years before it became famous.
 Don't worry I had never heard of them either!
 I saw it on an old antiques show from Gloucester Cathedral.

 In God We Trust, inspired by In God is our Trust, appears between the outstretched wings of the great bird to finish off one of the most outstanding coins of all time.

 Well, that's it.
 Now you know some of the thought and effort that went into one of the most sought after and collected coins in the world you can appreciate it even more.

 If you have never held a Morgan Silver Dollar in your hands you are missing out on a piece of living history.
 Feel one, spin one, flick one into the air, listen to the sound it makes, it is brilliant.
 Go and buy one right now!
 Feel the weight and size.

 The Morgan Dollar is steeped in the Wild West like no other coin, stuck in the time of the outlaw and the cowboy, the untamed American wilderness and Native First Nation Indian.